AC1706-67/bioreceipt.ai/BIOPULSE_PHASE4_PLAN.md

 ## 🎯 **CONCLUSION**

-**This Phase 4 plan transforms BioPulse.AI from 65% to 100% MVP ready in 4 weeks.**
+**This Phase 4 plan transforms BioReceipt.AI from 65% to 100% MVP ready in 4 weeks.**

 **Key Success Factors:**
 1. **Focus on MVP essentials only**